Ukraine declares national guard call-up, warns pro-Russia separatists

 Interior Minister Arsen Avakov said half the strength of the National Guard was being sought within two weeks.
 "About 10,000 will be called up in the next 15 days," he said.

-Apart from Crimea, tension is also smouldering in parts of the Russian-speaking industrialised east of the country near the border with Russia, with clashes between rival demonstrators which Moscow has seized on to support its case that ethnic Russians are being victimised in Ukraine.
+Apart from Crimea, tension is also smoldering in parts of the Russian-speaking industrialized east of the country near the border with Russia, with clashes between rival demonstrators which Moscow has seized on to support its case that ethnic Russians are being victimized in Ukraine.

 Two pro-Russian demonstrators were killed in Kharkiv on Friday night and one pro-Ukrainian activist was killed in Donetsk the night before.